Are you a mathematically minded person and possess good analytical abilities?

 Apply mathematical, economic, financial, and statistical analysis to business areas concerning insurance premiums, dividends, retirement funds, annuities, and pensions to evaluate risks and opportunities

 Inspect and analyze statistics to identify risks and compute the likely financial consequences of such risks.

-Prepare fiscal models, budget, financial reserves, and monetary projections for general insurance and life insurance firms, government organizations, banking, and loan lending institutions, etc.
+Prepare fiscal models, budgets, financial reserves, and monetary projections for general insurance and life insurance firms, government organizations, banking, and loan lending institutions, etc.

-Assess future likelihoods of events such as unemployment, economic trends, interest rate change, illness, etc. and specify premiums, probable return rates, and design new types of retirement and life insurance and policies for clients.
+Assess the likelihood of future events such as unemployment, economic trends, interest rate change, and illness.
+Further, specify premiums and possible return rates, and design new types of retirement, life insurance, and policies for clients.